Dobie Center

-Dobie Center, named after J. Frank Dobie, is a formerly privately-owned 27-story residence hall located on the University of Texas at Austin campus.
+Dobie Center, named after J. Frank Dobie, is a formerly privately owned 27-story residence hall located on the University of Texas at Austin campus.
 On October 12, 2021, the University of Texas announced it was purchasing the center to provide additional school-owned housing near campus for its students.
-In addition to being a residence for students, Dobie also contains a two-story mall, restaurants, and specialty stores.
+In addition to being a residence for students, Dobie contains a two-story mall, restaurants, and specialty stores.